 Choose File > Save or click the Save button.
 Save the test as lesson7 in a convenient location on your hard drive.

-9 If you are working in the Global GUI Map File mode, save the new objects to the GUI map.
+9 If you are working in the Global GUI Map file mode, add the new objects from the local GUI map to the flight4a.GUI map.